canonical/wazuh-indexer-operator/docs/overview.md

 full-text search and analytics engine for security data based on [OpenSearch](http://opensearch.org/).
 Consequentily, this charm is a Charmed OpenSearch fork.

-For the complete , refer to the [upstream documentation](https://charmhub.io/opensearch).
+For the complete documentation, refer to [upstream](https://charmhub.io/opensearch).

 ## Project and community